Custom Trip Plan

 The Gellert Spa

 The Gellert Spa is probably the city’s most famous thermal spa, known for its gorgeous art nouveau architecture, its convenient location on the left bank of the Danube, and its pleasant indoor and outdoor pools, naturally heated by warm spring water.
 The baths first opened in 1918, boasting a wide range of wellness treatments and a water source in the deep subterranean springs used by the Knights of St. John in the 12th century and later by the Turks.
 The waters are rich with minerals, each of which offers a different healing property.
 But Gellert is also just a great place to go for a swim.
-Tickets can be purchased in the entrance hall for 5,700 forints, or about $20.
+Tickets can be purchased in the entrance hall from $30.

 The Rudas Thermal Bath

 The Rudas Thermal Bath was founded in the 16th century, during the Turkish occupation of this region.
 That in part accounts for the spa’s unique architecture, highlighted by a large octagonal pool topped by a huge dome.
 Fed by three separate springs, Rudas boasts a number of different facilities, including a rooftop pool, two hot pools, and much more.
 It’s certainly an atmospheric place to enjoy a day of relaxation.
-A full-day ticket costs 2,200 forints on the weekend, or about 8 dollars.
-It’s definitely one of the best values among all the spas in Budapest, and is well worth it.
+A full-day ticket costs about 25 dollars and up.
+It’s definitely one of the best values among all the spas in Budapest and is well worth it.
 You’ll find the baths near Elisabeth Bridge on the Buda side of the Danube.

 The Szechenyi Baths